CS-Amritha/Guidewire_Hackathon/README.md

 ### 📩 Automated Notifications & Fixes
 - Sends alerts via **Slack or email** with a summary of the issue, root cause, and suggested fix.
 - Allows engineers to **apply fixes with a single click** or automatically resolve issues with approval.
-- Continuously **learns from past incidents** to improve future predictions.

 ## Example: Biko in Action
 ### Scenario: High Memory Usage Crash